Cold weather and your joints

 Two St Bernards standing in a field

-Unlike most breeds mentioned so far, these gentle giants don’t like much exercise.
+Unlike most breeds mentioned, these gentle giants don’t always like much exercise.
 But their humungous size lands them a spot on this list.
-Their heavy weight adds extra strain to their joints, so it’s important to monitor your St. Bernard as they grow older.
+Their heavy weight adds extra strain to their joints, so monitoring your St. Bernard as they grow older is important.

 How to support your dog from puppyhood to old age

-If your dog is already part of your family, but you have some concerns about their joint health, talk to your vet about exercises to help maintain mobility and what activities should be avoided.
+If you have any concerns about your dog’s joint health, please talk to your vet about how much exercise your pet needs to help maintain mobility.

 Puppyhood